End-of-Day Forex Trading: How to Find Signals and Potential Breakouts 1

-First and foremost, end-of-day trading demands a thorough understanding of the market and the current trend.
-If you know how the market usually behaves and can identify the strength and momentum of the current trend, you have a solid framework in which to assess buy and sell signals and determine ideal entry and exit points for the upcoming day.
+End-of-day trading demands a thorough understanding of the market and the current trend.
+If you know how the market usually behaves and can identify a trend’s strength and momentum, you have a solid framework that can help assess buy or sell signals and identify ideal entry and exit points for the upcoming day.

 Identifying the Trend and Determining Your Position

-If, on the other hand, your technical analysis reveals that price is reaching overbought and oversold conditions or that a divergence has occurred between price movement and market momentum, you may decide to place a limit entry order that goes against the current trend at the anticipated market pivot point.
-For example, if price is in an uptrend and you’re expecting a reversal, you would place a sell limit entry order above the current price at the anticipated pivot point, as illustrated.
+If your technical analysis reveals that the price is reaching overbought and oversold conditions or that a divergence has occurred between price movement and market momentum, you may decide to place a limit entry order that goes against the current trend at the anticipated market pivot point.
+For example, if the price is in an uptrend and you’re expecting a reversal, you would place a sell limit entry order above the current price at the anticipated pivot point.

-When determining how far away from price to place stop entry, limit entry, and stop loss orders, take support and resistance levels into account along with the location of buy and sell signals and the amount of risk you’re willing to shoulder.
+When determining how far away from a price to place stop-entry, limit-entry, and stop-loss orders, take support and resistance levels into account along with the location of buy and sell signals and the amount of risk you’re willing to shoulder.
 The most successful strategies are realistic and use technical analysis to confirm ideal entry and exit points.